List of Marvel Comics characters: B: Boy-Spider

-Boy-Spider is a character appearing in American comic books published by Marvel Comics, primarily in association with Spider-Boy.
-He was created by writer Dan Slott and artist Paco Medina, and first appeared in Spider-Boy (vol. 2) #4 (February 2024).

 Boy-Spider is a clone of Spider-Boy who was created by Madame Monstrosity from the DNA sample of Bailey Briggs.
 Initially resembling a humanoid spider, Boy-Spider later gains the ability to assume a humanoid form and is adopted by Bailey's mother Tabitha.

 When Bailey discovers Boy-Spider posing as him, they fight until Tabitha interrupts and has a word with them.
 When Tabitha calls Mr. Cricket about Boy-Spider, he tells her that Boy-Spider running away is the least of his problems and that the Humanimals need help to sell the Stillwell Farm's produce since they are seen as monsters.
 After helping Spider-Boy fight off the Bada Bros, who attacked the F.E.A.S.T.
 Center on Killionaire's orders, Boy-Spider helps the Humanimals sell produce, allowing Tabitha to divide time between the Stillwell Farm and East Village.

 Chris Bradley

 Christopher Bradley, formerly known as Bolt and Maverick, is a character appearing in American comic books published by Marvel Comics, in particular those featuring the X-Men.
 He is a young mutant who first appeared in X-Men Unlimited #8.

 Chris Bradley was first introduced as a young boy who began suffering from increasingly painful headaches.
 The headaches resulted from his electrical mutant powers, which manifested and grew out of control in the middle of a class at school, leaving him unconscious.
 He was rescued by Jean Grey and Gambit, who had been sent by Professor Xavier to keep an eye on him and approach him should his powers reveal themselves.
 After taking him home, the X-Men offered him training at the Xavier Institute for Higher Learning.
 At first Chris was reluctant, but after being shunned by his best friend, agreed to join the school.

 Chris spent several weeks at the school, quickly developing close friendships with the X-Men, particularly Iceman, whose own youthful personality seemed to connect well with Chris'.
-However, when the Beast ran a medical test on Chris, it was revealed that he was infected with the Legacy Virus, which would eventually kill him.
+However, when Beast ran a medical test on Chris, it was revealed that he was infected with the Legacy Virus, which would eventually kill him.
 Chris was afraid of what his future would hold, but Iceman and the other X-Men offered him aid should he ever need it.

-Chris eventually dies from the virus and has remained dead since, though he was temporarily resurrected by the Transmode Virus during the "Necrosha" storyline.
+When Maverick disappears and was believed dead, Chris takes the Maverick alias for himself and joins the Underground, a group founded by Cable to battle Weapon X and expose its existence.
+Following the group's defeat, Chris remains in the Underground, though it was taken over by Marrow and remade into a new incarnation of the extremist mutant supremacist group Gene Nation.
+Chris did not leave as he wanted to undermine Gene Nation from within and prevent its terrorist attacks, though he is ultimately killed by his former mentor himself, now bearing the codename "Agent Zero", who did not find out Chris had been Maverick until after he has died.